CodeLouisville/Front-End-Class-Project/README.md

 Let's get the layout and grid started!

-1. Copy & Paste the css block below into your style.css file.
+1. This first block is the responsive grid for mobile.
+Let's copy & paste the css block below into your style.css file.

 ```